Joshubruh/Mango-Addons/README.md

 # MangoAddons

-This is a project developed by me and Haquire to aid in grinding skyblock coins whilst AFK
+This is a project developed by @joshubruh to aid in grinding skyblock coins whilst AFK

 # The modules we currently include